pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_objects/chapter.md

 There is one `ManageIQ_Providers_EmbeddedAnsible_AutomationManager_ConfigurationScriptSource` object for each configured SCM repository.

-Example `name` attribute: "pemcg's Ansible Playbooks"
+Typical `name`: "pemcg's Ansible Playbooks"

 Useful Associations: `manager`